-If the health concerns aren't' enough to change your mind about breeding, keep in mind the disruption to your household.
+If the health concerns aren't enough to change your mind about breeding, keep in mind the disruption to your household.
 A litter of puppies means lost sleep, big messes, and the heartbreak of finding homes for the puppies you don't want to keep.

-No, we're sorry we won't special order puppies.
+No, we're sorry; we won't special order puppies.
 We deal with a set of core breeders and buy the puppies they have available.
 We don't buy puppies from breeders we don't know, and we don't want to encourage our breeders to over-breed by ordering more dogs than they already have available.
 We do, however, keep breed requests on file, so we can call you when the breed you want is available.
 Please use this Breed Request Form to put in a request for a particular puppy.

 Surprise!
-Here's a fifteen year commitment that will be keeping you awake for the next week, and may make messes on your floor for the next month of so.
-Not everyone is ready or wants the responsibility of caring for an animal companion.
+Here's a 15-year commitment that will be keeping you awake for the next week, and may make messes on your floor for the next month or so.
+Not everyone is ready for or wants the responsibility of caring for an animal companion.
 Sometimes, when a loved one's pet has died, we think they want another one right away.
 Usually, they don't.
 People need to grieve after the loss of a beloved pet, just like when a person dies.
 Often, if the dog was old when it passed away, the caretaker has been making frequent vet trips, dealing with incontinence, special diets, and geriatric care.
 They may need a break.

 Also, consider that puppies have different personalities, just like people.
 It's best for each to pick his or her own best friend.
-If you give someone the "wrong" puppy, they will either have to keep a puppy they didn't' really want, or return the puppy, incurring the $200 return fee.
+If you give someone the "wrong" puppy, they will either have to keep a puppy they didn't really want, or return the puppy, incurring the $200 return fee.

-There are many viruses that can make puppies sick, some are even fatal.
+There are many viruses that can make puppies sick; some are even fatal.
 Puppies get some immunization from their mother's milk, if their mother has been immunized.
 After weaning, these immunizations start to fade.
 Puppies need incremental shots to replace the lost protection.
 Not enough shots and the puppy isn't protected, too many shots, and the immune system can actually be suppressed.